PROJET ÉNERGIE / CONSTRUCTION

 Vegetable peels and other vegetal waste can be either given to livestock (your own or another family’s) or composted in your khashaa.

 Animal waste such as bones, fat and meat leftover can be given to dogs (your own or another family’s).
 If you don’t have too much, you can put it the compost with vegetables but it is not recommended because it may induce a bad smell and attract pest.

 Ash from stove should be placed separately in a separate metal container.
 The main reason is safety: if hot ash is put in contact with inflammable materials, it could lead to a disastrous fire… The other reason is that, like other recyclable waste, ash can also be a valuable resource, especially wood ash.

 ALL OTHER NON-RECYCLABLE WASTE

 If you sort your waste properly, the amount of ultimate waste will be extremely limited.
 But even if you try your best to become a zero-waste household, you will still produce some ultimate waste.
 Thus, you will need a specific bin for it, but you can try to keep it as small as possible!

-This spring, we will build a brand new waste management facility where citizens, businesses and public institutions of Khishig-Undur will bring their sorted waste.
-We will recycle locally whatever we can and sell another part to urban recyclers.
-As for the remaining "ultimate waste", we will advocate for people and industries to change their habits so we can progressively make it disappear!
+We built a waste management facility where citizens, businesses and public institutions of Khishig-Undur bring their sorted waste.
+We will recycle locally whatever we can but sell most part to urban recyclers.
+As for the remaining "ultimate waste", we advocate for people and industries to change their habits so we can progressively make it disappear!

-THIS WAY, WE WILL TEND TOWARDS BECOMING THE FIRST ZERO-WASTE SOUM IN MONGOLIA AND IMPLEMENT A MUCH MORE CIRCULAR ECONOMY.
+THIS WAY, WE ARE TENDING TOWARDS BECOMING THE FIRST ZERO-WASTE SOUM IN MONGOLIA AND IMPLEMENTING A MUCH MORE CIRCULAR ECONOMY.